 I have to mention how lucky I am to have a green grocer owned by a Middle Eastern family.
 They stock the best Dill that I have ever seen.
 Very thankful.
 I need to mention that the inspiration for this recipe comes from Ottolenghi’s Plenty More but we evolved the recipe over the years to use our common ingredients and make it egg-free.
 It is like a third cousin twice removed.

-Similar recipes include Every Meal some Simple Greens, Purslane Salad, Raw Beetroot and Herb Salad and Mustardy Peas with Purslane.
+Similar recipes include Purslane Salad with Tomatoes, Every Meal some Simple Greens, Purslane Salad, Raw Beetroot and Herb Salad and Mustardy Peas with Purslane.

 Browse all of our Purslane dishes, and all of our Salads.
 Or explore our Mid Summer dishes.